fwang91/residual-attention-network/README.md

 3. The scale augmentation and ratio augmentation are used in the training process.

+4. The mini-batch of per GPU should be at least 32 images.

-4. If you want to train Residual Attention Network, you should use my caffe code and add data augmentation described in the paper.
+5. If you want to train Residual Attention Network, you should use my caffe code and add data augmentation described in the paper.
 I think it is easy to reproduce the performance on the ImageNet validation dataset.